Definitions: Alternative Provider Student

 The Alternative provider (AP) student record is collected by HESA on behalf of the Department for Education (DfE).
 Alternative providers with courses designated by DfE are required to submit the AP student record to HESA.

-The AP student record is collected for all students registered at the reporting provider who are studying on full-time and part-time undergraduate courses, taught Masters (from 2016/17, where the provider holds degree awarding powers) and postgraduate initial teacher training (ITT) courses.
+The AP student record is collected for all students registered at the reporting provider who are studying on full-time and part-time undergraduate courses, and from 2017/18, those studying on postgraduate taught and research courses.
+Also new for 2017/18, was the inclusion of those studying undergraduate non-designated courses lasting less than one year.
 There are a number of exclusions and these are listed below.
 All students who are included on the Higher Education in Alternative Providers Early Statistics (HEAPES) survey returned to Office for Students (previously HEFCE) are returned to HESA, even if the teaching is undertaken by a franchise partner in whole or in part.
 During data collection the AP student record is reconciled against the HEAPES data reported to Office for Students (previously HEFCE), and also against records held by the SLC.

 Exclusions to the coverage above for 2017/18: